elmtree-askmo/cloudcannon-app/content/learn/sociology/what-are-the-primary-security-concerns-related-to-political-instability-and-terrorism.md

 url: /learn/sociology/questions/what-are-the-primary-security-concerns-related-to-political-instability-and-terrorism
 score: -1.0
 related_article1:
-    id: 165989
+    id: 165998
-    title: How do multinational corporations exert economic power through global operations?
+    title: >-
+        How does wealth distribution affect economic inequality on a global scale?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-multinational-corporations-exert-economic-power-through-global-operations
+    url: /learn/sociology/questions/how-does-wealth-distribution-affect-economic-inequality-on-a-global-scale
 related_article2:
+    id: 165983
+    title: >-
+        Explain the core and periphery dynamics in the world system theory and their impact on economic disparities.
+    subject: Sociology
+    url: /learn/sociology/questions/explain-the-core-and-periphery-dynamics-in-the-world-system-theory-and-their-impact-on-economic-disparities
+related_article3:
     id: 165981
+    title: >-
-    title: What were the key factors that contributed to the historical context of globalization in terms of travel and mobility?
+        What were the key factors that contributed to the historical context of globalization in terms of travel and mobility?
     subject: Sociology
     url: /learn/sociology/questions/what-were-the-key-factors-that-contributed-to-the-historical-context-of-globalization-in-terms-of-travel-and-mobility
-related_article3:
-    id: 165990
-    title: What is the significance of global production networks in commodity chains?
-    subject: Sociology
-    url: /learn/sociology/questions/what-is-the-significance-of-global-production-networks-in-commodity-chains
 related_article4:
-    id: 165990
+    id: 165991
-    title: What is the significance of global production networks in commodity chains?
+    title: >-
+        How have communication technologies advanced in recent years, and what impact have they had on global connectivity?
     subject: Sociology
-    url: /learn/sociology/questions/what-is-the-significance-of-global-production-networks-in-commodity-chains
+    url: /learn/sociology/questions/how-have-communication-technologies-advanced-in-recent-years-and-what-impact-have-they-had-on-global-connectivity
 related_article5:
-    id: 165992
+    id: 165994
-    title: In what ways do media and entertainment influence cultural connectivity on a global scale?
+    title: >-
+        How does international cooperation address global health concerns such as disease transmission?
     subject: Sociology
-    url: /learn/sociology/questions/in-what-ways-do-media-and-entertainment-influence-cultural-connectivity-on-a-global-scale
+    url: /learn/sociology/questions/how-does-international-cooperation-address-global-health-concerns-such-as-disease-transmission
 ---

 &nbsp;